ITA-Dnipro/PyDataCenter5000/docs/GRAYLOG_SETUP.md

     - Port: ```12201```
     - Leave the rest as default
 5. Click Save
-✅ Now your Graylog instance is ready to receive logs via GELF UDP on port 12201.
+✅ Now your Graylog instance is ready to receive logs via GELF TCP on port 12201.
 ## 🔐 5.
 Login Credentials

 Username: admin \